 Evenly spoon out the blackberry mixture over the crust.

-When done, remove pan from oven.
-Let bars col completely in pan.
-Once cool, if using the parchment paper method, carefully lift out the entire pan of bars, and pull paper away from the sides of the dessert.
-(If not using parchment paper, let cool completely, then cut).
+Once cool, if using parchment paper, lift out the entire pan of bars.
+Pull paper away from the sides of the dessert.
+If not using parchment paper, let blackberry pie bars cool completely, then cut.

 The best way I have found to make even cuts is by using my pizza cutter!
-I make 4 cuts lengthwise, then make 6 cuts the other direction, for a total of 24 bars.
+Make 4 cuts lengthwise, then make 6 cuts the other direction, for a total of 24 bars.

-Here… I saved one for YOU!
+Here… I saved one of the blackberry pie bars for YOU!
 Go ahead… you KNOW you want a bite, right?
 You’re welcome!
 Sure hope you enjoy every bite of it!